Ja4e/lyrus/README.md

 tbh i am happy to introduce this that this program now works on any music player that works with playerctl

+All the timeouts and synced lyrics are stored in ~/.cache/lyrus by default

 will attempt to get a2 working

 Scrollable lyrics btw